spaceship-prompt/spaceship-prompt/docs/advanced/per-directory-config.md

 Spaceship can load configuration for the current directory without external tools such as `direnv`.
 This is useful when a project needs a different prompt layout, section visibility, or section styling than your global configuration.

-Per-directory configuration is disable by default.
-You can enabled it from your global Spaceship configuration:
+Per-directory configuration is disabled by default.
+You can enable it from your global Spaceship configuration:

 ```zsh title="~/.spaceshiprc.zsh"
 SPACESHIP_PER_DIRECTORY_CONFIG=true